Kandarp08/VR_Assignment1_KandarpDave_IMT2022115/README.md

     ```python Part1.py```

 - The result of edge detection and region segmentation will be displayed.
-The same will also be saved as
+The same will also be saved inside the <b>Output</b> directory.

-    <b>Output/Part1.png</b>

 - The number of coins detected will be displayed on the terminal.
+Each individual coin's
+portion is extracted from the original image and saved in the <b>Output</b> directory.

 ## 2. Panorama Creation